harveyl888/harveyl888.github.io/_posts/blog/2018-08-05-cron-python-slack.md

 ads: false
 ---

 This year I'm trying out slack as a platform for out fantasy football league.
 It provides channels for banter, keeping track of transfers and, with the use of rss feeds, up to date information.
-In addition I've set up a chaanel dedicated to injuries tied to an incoming webhook.
+In addition I've set up a channel dedicated to injuries tied to an incoming webhook.
 The injury channel works by running a small python code on a server via a weekly cron job.
 The python code scrapes a site that lists current Premiership injuries and suspensions, reformats the output and then pushes it out to the slack channel.
 This results in a simple solution that updates a channel weekly.

 ```python
 # -*- coding: utf-8 -*-